 - a) Test 1: The evaluator initiates an interactive local session with the TOE.
 The evaluator then follows the guidance documentation to exit or log off the session and observes that the session has been terminated. - b) Test 2: The evaluator initiates an interactive remote session with the TOE.
-The evaluator then follows the guidance documentation to exit or log off the session and observes that the session has been terminated. - Test 1 The evaluator established a local session and manually issued the exit command, 'logout' per the command identified in the Guidance.
-The session was terminated and a logout audit record was logged. - Test 2 The evaluator established a remote session and manually issued the exit command, 'logout' per the command identified in the Guidance.
-In each case, the session was terminated and a logout audit record was logged.
+The evaluator then follows the guidance documentation to exit or log off the session and observes that the session has been terminated. - Test 1 The evaluator established a local session and manually 'exit'ed per the command identified in the Guidance.
+The session was terminated and a logout audit record was logged. - Test 2 The evaluator established a remote session and manually 'exit'ed per the command identified in the Guidance.
+The session was terminated and a logout audit record was logged.
 This was tested as part of NDcPP22e:FIA\UIA\EXT.1 where a logout was performed as described.

-2.7.4 TSF-INITIATED SESSION LOCKING (NDCPP22E:FTA\SSL\EXT.1)
+2.7.3 TSF-INITIATED SESSION LOCKING (NDCPP22E:FTA\SSL\EXT.1)

-2.7.4.1 NDcPP22E:FTA\SSL\EXT.1.1
+2.7.3.1 NDcPP22E:FTA\SSL\EXT.1.1